section-13/akula/README.md

 # tor
 sudo pacman -S tor <br/>
 sudo systemctl start/enable tor
-- Change networkmanagers and dns config to use 127.0.0.1:9050 (or tell firefox to use this address as a proxy for just firefox tor)
+- Change networkmanagers and dns config to use 127.0.0.1:9050 (or tell firefox to use this address as a SOCKS proxy for just firefox tor)

 # Encrypting External Drives
 Destroy the drive's partition table by overwriting the drive's head with zeros: